dobtco/wintersmith-knowledge-base/contents/articles/screendoor/projects/going_public.md

 ![Going public with your amazing Screendoor project.](../images/public1.png)

 Screendoor also lets you publish your project in a semi-private context.
-You can change your project's visibility on its Settings page under &ldquo;Status&rdquo;.
+You can change your project's visibility on its Settings page under &ldquo;Status.&rdquo;

 ![Changing a project's visibility status.](../images/public2.png)